vitobotta/hetzner-k3s/docs/Creating_a_cluster.md

     max_instances: 3

 embedded_registry_mirror:
-  enabled: false # Check if your k3s version is compatible before enabling this option.
+  enabled: false # Enables fast p2p distribution of container images between nodes for faster pod startup.
+Check if your k3s version is compatible before enabling this option.
 You can find more information at https://docs.k3s.io/installation/registry-mirror

 protect_against_deletion: true

-create_load_balancer_for_the_kubernetes_api: false # NOTE: it is currently not possible to restrict access to the load balancer by IP in the firewall since this hasn't been implemented by Hetzner yet.
+create_load_balancer_for_the_kubernetes_api: false # Just a heads up: right now, we can’t limit access to the load balancer by IP through the firewall.
+This feature hasn’t been added by Hetzner yet.

 # additional_packages:
 # - somepackage